1. FC Schweinfurt 05: Years of excellence: 1931–1963

-England vs. Europe XI at Highbury (1938): The Duke of Kent (left) welcomes Andreas Kupfer.
-The scene is observed by Albin Kitzinger, second from the left.

 Schweinfurt 05 finally gained first class status again with its entry into the Bezirksliga Bayern in 1931.

 After introduction of the Gauliga system in 1933, the club became member of the top-flight Gauliga Bayern thanks to finishing 3rd in Bezirksliga Bayern Nord.

 In addition, the team succeeded in winning the 1933 Bavarian Cup championship, but lost 1–2 to VfB Stuttgart in the subsequent Southern German Cup final.

 The club experienced an era of successful seasons in the Gauliga years, winning the Gauliga Bayern in 1939 and 1942, and qualifying for the German football championship round.

 In the German football championship 1939 competition, Schweinfurt barely missed the semi-final qualification games after three wins in the group stage, where it defeated later 1943 and 1944 German champion Dresdner SC 1–0 in the first leg, but then lost to Dresden 0–1 in the decisive away match.

 The team failed in the round of 16 of the 1942 German football championship after a 1–2 loss to SG SS Straßburg.

 Schweinfurt made a semi-final appearance in the 1936 Tschammerpokal, when it was defeated 2–3 by FC Schalke 04, the closest it ever came to winning a national title.
 Again in 1936, the club moved into its newly constructed stadium, the Willy-Sachs-Stadion (today: Sachs-Stadion), a donation by local industrialist and patron Willy Sachs.

 At that time, FC 05 midfielders Albin Kitzinger and Andreas 'Ander' Kupfer became renowned in international football as they formed one of the best half-back duos in Europe.

 Kitzinger distinguished himself with assuredness on the ball and the calmness in which he distributed the ball.

 Kupfer was a player that fascinated the crowds with his elegant ways of playing.
 He was a master of kicking the ball with just moving his ankle joint.